evgenyb/aks-workshops/06-monitoring-options-in-aks/labs/lab-07/readme.md

 ![](images/explore-4.png)

-If you chose `Time series`, then grafana will try to visualize it as a time series (type of `Line` by default)
+If you chose `Time series`, then grafana will try to visualize it as a time series (type of `Lines` by default)

 ![](images/explore-6.png)